thomas-fossati/draft-cca-endorsements/draft-ydb-rats-cca-endorsements.md

 component exist.

-### Software Upgrades and Patches
-{: #sec-swrel}

-In order to model software lifecycle events such as updates and patches, this profile defines a new triple that conveys the following semantics:

-* SUBJECT: a software component
-* PREDICATE: (non-critically / critically) (updates / patches)
-* OBJECT: another software component

-The triple is reified and used as the object of another triple, `psa-swrel-triple-record`, whose subject is the embedding environment.

-An example of a security critical update involving versions "1.3.5" and "1.4.0" of software component "PRoT" within the target environment associated with Implementation ID `acme-implementation-id-000000001` is shown in

 ## Attestation Verification Claims
 {: #sec-keys}

-An Attestation Verification Claim carries the verification key associated with the Initial Attestation Key (IAK) of a PSA device.
+An Attestation Verification Claim carries the verification key associated with the Initial Attestation Key (IAK) of a CCA platform.
 When appraising Evidence, the Verifier uses the Implementation ID and Instance ID claims (see
-{{sec-psa-rot-id}}) to retrieve the verification key that it SHALL use to check the signature on the Evidence.
+{{sec-cca-rot-id}}) to retrieve the verification key that it SHALL use to check the signature on the CCA platform token.
 This allows the Verifier to prove (or disprove) the Attester's claimed identity.

 Each verification key is provided alongside the corresponding device Instance